top of page

 Classroom Management Program (Classroom "Success" Program)

-The duration of the program is six weeks.
+Duration: The program lasts six weeks.

-Diversity Equity and Inclusion
+Diversity, Equity, and Inclusion

 Don’t Judge Me Until You Have Lived with Me: Understanding At-risk Students